TheCoreblank/chatApp/README.md

 - Has only been tested by the developer
 - Is still in active development
 - Has a proper account system

+# Server V3 Commands
+No server V3 commands have arguments, you are asked for info after entering the base command.

+- /pm - prompts you to PM somebody.
+- /bug report - prompts you to make a bug report.
+- /feature request - prompts you to request a feature

 # Commands

 Client Side